omgitsjan/omgitsjan/README.md

 ## 🧐 About

-- 👨🏽‍💻 I’m currently working on a saas project with Next.js
+- 👨🏽‍💻 I’m currently working on a SaaS project with Next.js
-- 🌱 I’m learning more about Nuxt 3 and Next.js
+- 🌱 I’m learning more about Nuxt and Next.js
-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I am happy to help :D
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play piano and produce music with FL
+- ⚡ Fun fact: I love to produce music with FL Studio

 ## 📫 Contact Me
 - Discord - omgitsjan